duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 Ethical implications related to what AI can impact:

 1) Automation, Job Loss, Labor Trends

+With the automation of many jobs, people may lose their jobs to robots.

 2) Impact to Democracy and Civil Rights

+Artificial intelligence thinks _____.

 3) Human-Human or Human-Agent interaction

 There are large impacts of AI:

-Some of this include affecting human jobs.
-There have come to time where many jobs can be taken over by robots _____.

 ### Ending The Lesson